gsoules/AvantSearch/README.md

 1. Configure the AvantCommon plugin to specify your item identifier and title elements.
 1. Configure the AvantSearch plugin as decribed in the Configuration Options section below.

-Note that when this plugin is activated, it dynamically replaces the native Omeka search box (located in the page header) with the version used by AvantSearch.
+When this plugin is activated, it dynamically overrides the native Omeka search box (located in the page header) with the version used by AvantSearch.

 ## Improving Search Results